BingHomepage/BingWallpaper.Windows/README.md

 Fetches and applies the image of the day from Bing as the wallpaper for Windows.

 ## Running
-### Download the release binary from releases page.
+### Step 1: Download the release binary from releases page.
-### Extract files to a safe place and do not delete the files.
+### Step 2: Extract files to a safe place and do not delete the files.
 ### Troubleshooting
 Execute this in either PowerShell or Command Prompt and run the app again.
 ```